symfony/symfony-docs/components/routing/introduction.rst

 wildcard matches the regular expression wildcard given.
 However, ``/archive/foo`` does *not* match, because "foo" fails the month wildcard.

-When using wildcards, these are returned in the resulting array of calling ``match``.
-The part of the path that the wildcard matched is used as value.
+When using wildcards, these are returned in the array result when calling ``match``.
+The part of the path that the wildcard matched (e.g. ``2012-01``) is used as value.

 .. tip::